 The Trademark Reporter Submission Guidelines

-A link to a pdf file of The Trademark Reporter Submission Guidelines can be found here.
+A .pdf file of The Trademark Reporter Submission Guidelines can be found here.

 A commentary is an opinion piece with a clear viewpoint.
-A commentary may be provocative or amusing, may offer practical advice, or may be a poetic musing on some aspect of trademark law, theory, or practice.
+A commentary may be provocative or amusing, may offer practical advice, or may be a poetic musing on some aspect of trademark and related law, theory, or practice.
 Such a piece may be more “freewheeling” than a typical scholarly law journal article.
 It need not, and generally will not, be written in an objective style.
 Most commentaries are between approximately 2,000 words—the equivalent of four pages—and 5,000 words—the equivalent of ten pages.
-Length in excess of 5,000 words will weigh significantly against selection.

-Books for review by the TMR are routed through Willard Knox, Staff Editor-in-Chief of the TMR.
-Those wishing to recommend a book for review in the TMR and/or those who would like to write a book review should contact Willard at email@example.com.
-An author may suggest his or her own book for review.
-In this case, if the Staff Editor-in-Chief agrees that the book should be reviewed, he will ask for a volunteer on the TMR Committee (other than the book’s author) to review the book.
+Books for review by the TMR are routed through the TMR Editor-in-Chief .
+Those wishing to recommend a book for review and/or those who would like to write a book review should contact the TMR Editor-in-Chief at tmr [at] inta [dot] org.
+An author may suggest their own book for review.
+In this case, if the TMR Editor-in-Chief agrees that the book should be reviewed, they will ask for a volunteer on the TMR Committee (other than the book’s author or author's colleague) to review the book.

 Although submissions selected for publication are edited by TMR Committee members and/or INTA staff, authors are solely responsible for ensuring the accuracy of their citations.
 Failure to properly cite authorities may delay or prevent publication.